ollelogdahl/roguelike/README.md

 <img src="https://github.com/ollelogdahl/roguelike/blob/master/media/dungeon.png">
 </p>

+**NOTE**: This project is in the middle of a major rework, and is therefore broken.
+Come back later :)

 ## Installation Guide
 *Note: Only tested on linux.
 My codebase should be platform independent, but would need some tweaks to the cmake script.*
 ```bash